UBC-LA-Hackathon/hack-la-2022/data_dictionary.md

 Field | Type | Description | Note
 ---------|----------|---------|---------
-id | identifier | The identifier value of the file filename_masked | string | The name of the file (masked for this purpose) content-type | string | Indicates the kind of file hidden | boolean | Whether the file is hidden from students
+id | string | The string value of the file filename_masked | string | The name of the file (masked for this purpose) content-type | string | Indicates the kind of file hidden | boolean | Whether the file is hidden from students